RickStrahl/SetResolution/README.md

 > ##### Profiles do not store Monitor numbers
 > If you need to apply to a specific monitor make sure you add the `-m` switch to explicit specify the specific monitor you want to apply the profile to.

-Profiles are 'shortcuts' to a specific set of Display Settings with a name.
-You can quickly access a profile with:

  ### Create a new Profile
 You can create a profile with:

 ```powershell
 SetResolution CREATEPROFILE -p <profileName> -w 1280 -h 768 -f 59
 ```
 #### Manually Edit SetResolution.xml
-Profiles are stored in `SetResolution.xml` in the same folder as the .exe and you can manually edit the XML file to add new profiles.
-In order to remove profiles you can edit the `SetResolution.xml` file.
+Profiles are stored in `SetResolution.xml` in the same folder as the .exe, so you can manually edit the XML file to add or edit profiles.
+In order to remove profiles you have to edit the `SetResolution.xml` file.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>